-Missed deadlines by team members are bound to happen at some point, and it’s really nothing to get worked up about.
+Missed deadlines by virtual assistants are bound to happen at some point, and it’s really nothing to get worked up about.

-However, when it does happen, how you respond to the situation really sets the precedent for how your team works on projects going forward.
+However, when it does happen, how you respond to the situation really sets the precedent for how your virtual assistant works on projects going forward.

 So here are a few tips to help you manage frequently missed deadlines:

 New here?
 I also have the following posts to help women entrepreneurs outsource their business tasks like a boss:

 - Fun Time Management Activities to Try With Your Team

 - Want to Outsource Facebook Ads?
 Ask These 5 Questions First!